featurist/interfaceable/README.md

 # Interfacable [![Build Status](https://travis-ci.org/artemave/interfacable.svg?branch=master)](https://travis-ci.org/artemave/interfacable)

-_An interface is a programming structure/syntax that allows the computer to enforce certain properties on an object (class)_

-This gem allows you to impose interfaces on classes and automatically checks that those constraints are met.
+This gem allows you to impose interfaces on classes and automatically checks that interface constraints are met.

 ## Installation